GrinonBarrett/Taksidos/Core Rules/Creatures/Thursar.md

 **Thursaine Aura**: Any creature within 25 yards is subject to accrue a disease known as the Fetid Fever.
 After exposure for a number of minutes equal to 1d20 + the subjected creature's [Fort] score, it will contract the disease.
 A thursar is immune to this.

 **Toxic Aura**: After a full minute being within 25 yards of a thursar *a creature is subject to a toxic attack at the end of each round while within 25 yards of the thursar*.
-This is a magical diseas effect.
+This is a magical disease effect.

 **Venomous Attacks**: Anytime the thursar inflicts a critical hit with an attack roll, whether it be an unarmed attack, weapon attack, or spell- it also *inflicts a toxic attack*.